 - and an API used for communication with the two previous components, as well as the gps trackers that we placed in the cars.
 These trackers are used to keep track of cars' locations when parked.

 LOTC is the great entertaining quotes repository from and for Premium Minds' members.
 It was born to save the teams' whiteboards from being overtaken by the records of unlimited quotes that keep coming up during our work days.

-It’s built using Scala (Play framework) to provide the managing webapp and Slick to communicate with the database.
+It's built using Scala (Play framework) to provide the managing webapp and Slick to communicate with the database.
 The authentication is achieved by bridging our LDAP directory through OAuth2.
-It also integrates with our team’s Slack account, so that everyone can be up-to-date on the new quotes being added.
+It also integrates with our team's Rocket Chat account, so that everyone can be up-to-date on the new quotes being added.
 It can also broadcast random quotes on-demand.
 Never miss a quote again!

 XERit is an app for monitoring the office's WC availability.
 We used a Raspberry Pi, two PowerLine communication adapters and two proximity sensors.
 We put everything together using a drill, some hot glue and solder and now we can check from our desk whether or not the bathroom is available.

 Our application has two components: the server monitor component communicates with the Raspberry Pi, processes the messages and keeps the state of availability of each toilet.
 The other component runs on the Raspberry Pi and replies to the queries sent by the monitor component, regarding the state of the toilets.
 The monitor provides a REST API so that any developer can build a client on top of it.
 Read blog post